pl3lee/uwplan/Architecture.md

 6. A user can take several courses, and a course can be taken by several users.
 So M:N relationship between User and Course.
 7. A user can create several schedules for their plan.
 So 1:M relationship between Plan and Schedule.
 8. A schedule consists of several courses with their assigned terms.
 A course can appear in multiple schedules but only once per schedule.
 So M:N relationship between Schedule and Course, with term as an attribute of the relationship.
+9. A course item can be a course or a free course.
+So 1:1 relationship between Course Item and Course/Free Course.
+10. A user fills in several free courses, but a free course can only be filled in by a single user.
+So 1:M relationship between User and Free Course.
+11. A free course, if filled in, is then a course.
+A free course can only be filled in once.
+However, a course can be multiple free courses.
+So N:1 relationship between free course and course.